g4ixt/QtTinySA/README.md

 Trace updates as tinySA scans
 LNA on/off
 SPUR auto/off
-Scan points selectable between 100 and 3,500.
+Scan points selectable between 20 and 30,000 set manually or automatically based on RBW
 RBW control
 4 different colour traces, all can be turned on/off and set to average, max hold or min hold
 Selectable averaging